astronautfa/coderoller/README.md

 - **Automatically includes README** files if present, placing it at the start of the flattened file.
 - **Excludes hidden files and directories** (those starting with a dot), specific directories (`build`, `dist`, `node_modules`, `__pycache__`), specific files (lockfiles, hidden files, other flattened files, etc.), and any paths specified in `.gitignore`.
 - **Supports flattening directly from Git URLs** even if the repository is not cloned locally.
+- **Provides a structure-only option** that shows just the folder structure without file contents.

 ## Installation